Bedford Pim: Career

 In 1845, Pim was posted to the survey ship, HMS Herald, under Captain Henry Kellett.
-For the next six years he took part in surveys in the Falkland Islands, the western coast of South America, and north to British Columbia.
+By 1846 he was in command of the 'Owen,' one of the Herald's tenders which made extensive surveys on the Pacific side of the Isthmus of Central America.
+In 1847 he travelled with Berthold Carl Seemann on a journey across the Cordillera of the Andes.
+He also took part in surveys in the Falkland Islands, the western coast of South America, and north to British Columbia.
 During this time he took part in three detours to search for the missing Sir John Franklin expedition.
 He transferred from Herald to HMS Plover, wintering at Chamisso Island in Kotzebue Sound during 1849/50, spending considerable time with the local Malimiut, before returning to Herald.
 He was promoted to lieutenant in 1851, and in April 1852 he returned to the Arctic, taking part in the rescue of Robert McClure and the crew of HMS Investigator.
 Pim was the first man to travel from a ship on the eastern side of the Northwest Passage to one on the western side.

 Pim served in the Baltic in 1855 during the Crimean War commanding HMS Magpie where he was wounded.

 He was wounded again in 1857 while commanding HMS Banterer in Chinese waters.

 He was made a commander in 1858.
 The following year, he investigated the possibility of a transoceanic canal and became a proponent of the Nicaragua Canal.

 Pim went to the West Indies in command of HMS Gorgon in 1860 and returned home on HMS Fury.
 He made post captain in 1868 and was compulsorily retired in 1870.
 He studied law after retirement and was called to the Bar of the Inner Temple in 1873.
 Pim practiced law in Bristol, mainly on admiralty cases, and became a magistrate for the county of Middlesex.
 He wrote, When Do Sheriffs Take Office? in 1879.

 A Conservative, Pim stood unsuccessfully for election in Totnes in July 1865 and Gravesend in December 1868.
 He was elected Member of Parliament for Gravesend in 1874.
 Pim was made rear-admiral in 1885.

 Pim wrote several articles, books, and pamphlets.
 "Remarks on the Isthmus of Suez, with Special Reference to the Proposed Canal" was published in the Proceedings of the Royal Geographical Society of London in 1859, and Proposed Transit-Route across Central America, from a New Harbour in Nicaragua was published three years later.
 His 1839 A Brief sketch of the life of the late Zachary Macaulay, Esq., F.R.S.
 As connected with the subjects of the abolition of the slave trade and slavery was his only biography.
 His journals as a Midshipman aboard the Herald provided most of the discussion for the Arctic portions of the six-year cruise.